ppizarror/PyMultiDictionary/README.rst

 PyMultiDictionary is a dictionary module for Python 3+ to get meanings, translations, synonyms and antonyms of words in 20 different languages.
-It uses educalingo.com, synonym.com, and WordNet for getting meanings, translations, synonyms, and antonyms.
+It uses educalingo.com, synonym.com, and Merriam-Webster for getting meanings, translations, synonyms, and antonyms.

 Supported languages
 -------------------